 - 1.4.1.
-This Agreement will take effect from the date of approval by the NSW IRC and will expire on 30 June 2022. - 1.4.2.
-The parties agree to present their respective claims and commence negotiation for the next Enterprise Agreement (EA) prior to the expiry of this Agreement.
+This Agreement will take effect from the date of approval by the NSW IRC and will expire on 30 June 2024. - 1.4.2.
+The parties will endeavour to present their respective claims and commence negotiation for the next Enterprise Agreement (EA) a minimum of 3 months prior to the expiry of this Agreement.